Rony-crypto/Operationalizing_Machine_Learning/README.md

 ## Future Improvements
 1. Accuracy can be improved by solving the class-imbalance issue of the dataset used.
 2. Number of cross-validations can be increased for better results.
-3. using more powerful tools like Deep-learning can definitely lead to better performance.
+3. Using more powerful tools like Deep-learning can definitely lead to better performance.